This post may contain affiliate links.

 Mitch is really hoping for a new game system for Christmas.
 Unfortunately, he gets involved in a fight at Thanksgiving dinner and his parents threaten to take away all Christmas presents as punishment.
 Mitch finds the hidden gifts and must decide what to do – steal the gifts or stay honest.

-This book contains a warning from the editor – if there is even a remote chance that your child believes in Santa and Christmas magic, hold off on reading this book for another year or two.
+This book contains a warning from the editor – if there is even a remote chance that your child believes in Santa and Christmas magic, hold off on reading this book a little while longer.
 The last thing the author wants to do is ruin Christmas magic for anyone.

 This Newberry award winning holiday book takes place in the city of Paris.
 On Christmas Eve, a mother with three children begins to share a spot under a bridge with a homeless gentleman.
 It doesn’t take long for them to care for each other and act as a family.

 Check out these other ideas for family-friendly Christmas fun!